carrot/pergola/README.md

     client.get_notifications    #=> get notifications
     client.with_tag("tag")      #=> get vines with a tag client.logout               #=> logout

+Check out the [example sinatra app](https://github.com/carrot/pergola-sinatra) to see Pergola in practice.

 ## How to contribute

 * Fork the project.